jfecher/ante-website/content/docs/language.md

     print true
 ```

-Since fiddling with individual bits is not a common operation, there
+Since fiddling with individual bits is not a common operation, and precedence of these
-are no bitwise operators.
-Instead there are functions in the
+operators in other languages is often confused, there are no bitwise operators in Ante.
-`Bits` module for dealing with bits.
+Instead, there are functions in the `Bits` module for dealing with bits.

 ## Subscript Operator